 Do you need to short sell your home?

-Don't know what a short sale is?
-A short sale occurs when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This could be caused by many reasons, but often is a result of a rapidly declining real estate market.
+Not sure what a short sale is?
+A short sale occurs when you owe more than what the house is worth .
+This can be due to many causes, but most often is a result of a rapidly declining real estate market.

-Prairieville homeowners who are upside down on their mortgage and need relief fast should turn to the expertise of Weichert, Realtors - Villar and Company to guide them through the short sale process.
+Prairieville homeowners who are upside down on their mortgage and need results fast can rely on the expertise of Weichert, Realtors - Villar and Company to guide them through the short sale process.
 Contact me today

 for a free consultation.

-Next, don't forget about your closing costs.
-My experience means I know to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+Next, calculate your closing costs.
+My work in this area means I know to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

 Finally, contact your lender and make them aware of your situation.
-They may even have a special team that oversees short sales.
-Ask about their exact procedures.
-Some lenders will be more inclined to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
+They may even have a specific department that handles short sales.
+Ask about their particular steps.
+Some lenders will be more able to work with you than others.
+They may be able to reduce your loan principal or make other arrangements.
 Your lender will have to give consent for the final sale.